github-aws-runners/terraform-aws-github-runner/modules/webhook/README.md

 > This module is treated as internal module, breaking changes will not trigger a major release bump.

-Th module can be deployed in two modes.
-Direct messages, are delivered directly to the runner queues.
-EventBridge messages are delivered to an EventBridge bus and then dispatched to the runner queues.
+The module can be deployed in two modes.
+'Direct' messages, are delivered directly to the runner queues.
+'EventBridge' messages are delivered to an EventBridge bus and then dispatched to the runner queues.

 ## Lambda Function